abeebyekeen/subtimizer/README.md

 > * Swarm plots of validation metrics.
 > * Data is copied to `af2_init_guess/data/` for easy access.

-### 11. Workflow for Original (Parental) Substrates
+### 11. Workflow for Parental Substrates

-To process the parental substrates (Legacy Steps 16-17), use the `setup --type original` command with the standard workflow tools.
+To process the parental substrates, use the `setup --type original` command with the standard `subtimizer` workflow tools as described in the previous sections.

 1.  **Setup**: Creates `original_subs` folder and prepares files.
     ```bash
     subtimizer setup --file example_list_of_complexes.dat --type original
     ```

-2.  **Process**: Run commands pointing to the new files.
+2.  **Process**: Run commands on the parental substrates.
     ```bash
     cd original_subs
     # Fix PDBs